Wetrix: Origins

 In the mid-1990s, brothers Ste and John Pickford, developers at Software Creations, were dissatisfied with the stillborn projects and perceived declining creativity at the studio.
 They left to form their own independent company, Zed Two, in an attempt to "re-learn game design from the very basics".
 The studio's first project was Vampire Circus, a 3D isometric hack and slash video game in the style of Gauntlet (1985).
 John conceived programming methods that would have taken the most advantage of the available technology, such as having hundreds of foes on the screen at a time, and animating environmental elements in a "dynamic" manner.
 The environmental animations would be incorporated by having almost every part of the level be inflammable, and including flowing water that reacts to the explosions.

 While Ste created the backgrounds and monsters, John experimented with water animation in a "testbed" separate from Vampire Circus's code.
 Unlike other 3D games at the time that used a flat plane moving up and down as water, Vampire Circus was planned to have water moving as a "dynamic fluid".
 The testbed consisted of a flat plane grid of vectors.
 Drops of water would fall onto them and combine to form pools of liquid that flowed and dropped off the plane.
 To further test the water meshing, John programmed the ability to shift the vectors of the plane.
 The water was a success.

 The Pickfords' personal enjoyment of the water demo then gave them the idea to turn it into its own puzzle game.
 The game was initially named, as a joke, Wetris, but the title was later changed to something less similar to Tetris, Wetrix.
 Zed Two planned to release it as their first product before Vampire Circus.
 In their mind, the game would be cheaper and simpler to create, thus less of a risk to potential publishers, than Vampire Circus.
 Therefore, it could be used to make them established enough to produce the more ambitious hack and slash project.

-However, as the Pickforks realized when searching for deals, "publishers only wanted big, ambitious expensive games, and weren't interested in cheap, small games, even if they were profitable", explained Ste.
+However, as the Pickfords realized when searching for deals, "publishers only wanted big, ambitious expensive games, and weren't interested in cheap, small games, even if they were profitable", explained Ste.
 When pitching the puzzle game to Ocean Software, it did not initially grasp the publisher.
 However, within a week, the water demo was heavily played by testers, as well as a receptionist in-between calls.
 This won Zed Two a deal with Ocean to publish two games: Vampire Circus and Wetrix.
 Ocean required the small studio to turn Vampire Circus into a game starring the Tasmanian Devil, which became Taz Express (2000).
 However, the brothers were allowed free rein with Wetrix.
 This was the last deal Ocean made, as it began its merging into Infogrames a week later.